-Maintenant en lecture: Faux Vegetable Foie Gras (Homemade Faux Gras)
+Maintenant en lecture: Homemade Vegan Foie Gras (Gourmet Vegan Recipe)

 The vegetarian alternative to enjoy all year round

-"The other day, I was having some friends over for dinner, and one of them was vegetarian, and I wanted to make her my famous choux pastry stuffed with foie gras.
-Of course, she couldn't eat it because she's a vegetarian, and I decided to make her her own version so she could feel involved.
+"The other day, I was having friends over for dinner, and one of them was vegetarian.
+I wanted to make her my famous stuffed cabbage with foie gras.
+Of course, she couldn't eat it, because she's vegetarian, so I decided to make her my own version so she'd feel included.
 How nice of me..." -- François

-Faux plant-based foie gras isn't just a treat for the holidays!
+Vegan faux foie gras isn't just a treat reserved for the holidays!

-This recipe was born from a simple meal between friends, to include everyone around the table, with a homemade pâté as creamy as it is original, which honors all occasions: aperitifs, picnics, lunches, buffets, brunches or simply as an everyday spread.
+This recipe was born from a simple meal among friends, to include everyone around the table, with a homemade pâté that is as creamy as it is original, which honors all occasions: aperitifs, picnics, lunches, buffets, brunches or simply as an everyday spread.

-Whether you're vegetarian, flexitarian, vegan, or just curious, this amazing alternative to traditional foie gras will quickly become a staple in your gourmet repertoire.
+Whether you are vegetarian, flexitarian, vegan or just curious, this amazing alternative to traditional foie gras will quickly become a staple in your gourmet repertoire.

 Summary